 Digestion is defined as the process by which food is broken down into simple chemical substances that can be absorbed and used as nutrients by the body.
 Most of the substances in the diet cannot be utilized as such.
-These substances must be broken into smaller particles, so that they can be absorbed into blood and distributed to various parts of the body for utilization.
+These substances must be broken into smaller particles so that they can be absorbed into the blood and distributed to various parts of the body for utilization.
 Digestive system is responsible for these functions.
 The gastrointestinal system performs digestive functions that provide the nutrients needed for energy and other organic functions.
-The GIT system is organized with different organs that also allow for control release of contents through sphincters.
+The GIT system is organized with different organs that also allow for the control release of contents through sphincters.
 In this unit, you will learn about the organization and the functions of some of the organs in the GIT.

-2.0 Objective
+2.0 OBJECTIVE

-i.
-Explain the Organization of the gastrointestinal tract GIT

-- ii.
-Describe the sphincters in the GIT - iii.
-Describe the salivary glands and the secretions. - iv.
-Describe other secretions (pancreatic, intestinal, gall bladder) of the GIT and their functions
+- explain the Organization of the gastrointestinal tract GIT - describe the sphincters in the GIT - describe the salivary glands and the secretions. - describe other secretions (pancreatic, intestinal, gall bladder) of the GIT and their functions.